Colleges by Location

 Student Population Diversity

-When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
+Higer Education is committed to focusing on the diversity of its student population and improving students' sense of inclusion and belonging.
 Diversity promotes critical thinking, challenges preconceived notions, and encourages intellectual growth, so it helps students develop empathy and a broader understanding of the world.
-Find out more about different ethnic groups you can meet at Wilson College.
+Discover more about the many ethnic communities that go to this school.

-This school had 4 Asian students and 58 Afro-American students in 2024.
-68 undergraduate students at this school identified as Hispanic/Latino and 18 identified with more than one race.
+In 2024, out of the total number of students enrolled at the institution, the number of students of Asian origin was 4, and the number of Black American students was 58.
+68 undergraduates at this school identified as Hispanic/Latino and 18 identified with more than one race.
 The school also had 2 students who identified as Native Hawaiian or other Pacific Islander, and 2 American Indian or Alaska Native students.
 There were also 6 students whose ethnicity is unknown.

 Cost

-Before sending an application to any college or university, the financial component should be taken into consideration.
+Before you send an application to any college or university, you should take into account the financial component.
 Here are some details you should know about the expenses at Wilson College that the majority of students face.

 Tuition and Fees

-In 2024, tuition amounted to $25,950 for all full-time domestic students.
-Since this is a private institution, there is no difference in tuition for out-of-state or international students.
-Full-time students in 2024 needed to pay additional fees in the amount of $1,150.
+Tuition fees per academic year for full-time domestic students were $25,950 in 2024.
+Wilson College is a private institution, so tuition is the same for all the accepted students.
+Full-time students in 2024 needed to pay additional fees in the amount of $1,200.

 Boarding